dilshadmustafa/scabi/README.md

 License
 -------------

-Please refer the License.txt file for complete details on the license and terms and conditions.
+Please refer License.txt file for complete details on the license and terms and conditions.

 About The Author
 --------------------